ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-campus-groups.markdown

 unspecified times of the night.
 The only catch here is that most groups of the CultSoc have a recruitment process.
 Yes that’s right.
 So, if at all you are one of those shiny eyed freshmen who wishes to learn something and try out anything that mildly interests him, here’s the news: you can’t.
-Unless you are you are judged by a godly senior of that group who was judged by this other godly senior who in -turn was judged by god himself, you can’t be a part of that group.
+Unless you are judged by a godly senior of that group who, in turn, was judged by this other godly senior who in turn was judged by god himself, you can’t be a part of that group.
 That is one of the sad realities of life at IITR and you’ll have to make peace with it.
 Though on the upside, this does increase the exclusivity of these groups- which might come in handy on your resume facebook profile.